TacticsPro/Office_Tools_Releases/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more information.

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request, or open an issue for bugs or feature requests.

----

 ## 📧 Contact

 For support, feedback, or demo requests, please contact: